 To acquire more high-value customers, you first need to figure out the characteristics of that 20%.
-Using a Customer Data Platform (CDP) and website and ad platform data, you can learn things such as:
+Using a Customer Data Platform (CDP) or a similar retail data solution, you can learn things such as:

 - The geolocation of the top 20%